7 Ways to Spread Joy This Holiday Season

 7. Provide warmth to someone in need.

 As the weather gets colder, consider helping someone who can’t afford winter clothing stay warm.
-Many local charities and volunteer groups host coat and blanket drives for homeless shelters and families in need.
+Many local charities and volunteer groups host coat and blanket drives for homeless shelters and families in need (for example, check out these annual coat drives hosted by our affiliates New York Cares and Hands On London!).
 Or, find a One Warm Coat location in your community where you can volunteer or donate your spare coats to provide warmth for those in need.